Tutorial 1 - Getting Started¶

 The simple package contains a number of plotting functions to quickly generate informative figures.

-namespace are generic functions that can be used together with all models.
-The example below plots the O-16 abundance as a function of the O-16/C-12 ratio for all models with an initial mass of 25 solar masses.
+The plotting functions in the simple namespace are generic functions that can be used together with all models.
+The example below uses the generic x vs y plot function to plot the O-16 abundance as a function of the O-16/C-12 ratio for all models with an initial mass of 25 solar masses.

 It is possible to supply keyword arguments for matplotlib axes and figure methods.
-In the example below the ax_xscale
+In the example below the ax_xscale argument will call the set_xscale method of the axes with the argument "log" which changes the x-axis to log scale.
+For more details on how to customise plots see tutorial 3.

 Each model results in multiple datapoints as the CCSNe models contains the abundance at multiple mass coordinates of the ejected material.

-simple.plot(models, '.abundance[o16/c12]', 'o16', where='.dataset==Ra02',
+simple.plot(models, '.abundance[o16/c12]', '.abundance[o16]', where='.dataset==Ra02',

 ax_xscale='log');

-.
-These will plot the abundance of the given isotope, or isotopes, against the mass coordinate.
-The plotting functions also contain shortcuts to a set of predefined arguments.
-For example the abundance
+There are specialized plotting functions for CCSNe models which use the suffix ccsne, e.g. plot_ccsne.
+These will plot the data for a given isotope, or isotopes, against the mass coordinate.
+Many plotting functions also contain shortcuts with a set of predefined arguments.
+For example the abundance shortcut automatically passes the default_attrname='abundance' argument allowing us to only specify the keys to be plotted.

 In all plotting functions it is also possible to specify the unit of the data to be shown.
 If necessary simple will automatically convert data between units.